 Honestly, this is one of the things that really grinds my gears.
 I hate that people are getting bad information on breastfeeding when the answer is so simple: Supply and demand.

-Sure, avoid gassy foods (I couldn’t eat beans for a year with my oldest daughter) and spicy foods just the first few months, but generally, the more varied your diet, the better for your child (and the less picky he’ll be when he’s older!).
+Maybe avoid gassy (I couldn’t eat beans for a year with my oldest daughter) and spicy foods just the first few months.
+But generally, the more varied your diet, the better for your child (and the less picky he’ll be when he’s older!).

 Give yourself grace